CPericas/CliffNotesAI/README.md

-# 🧠 CliffNotes AI — Progress Tracker (Flask Backend)
+# 🧠 CliffNotes AI — Progress Tracker (Building In Progress)

 ### CliffNotes AI is a lightweight web application that summarizes articles, extracts quotes with contextual speaker attribution, and tracks recent summaries locally.
 The app combines a React TypeScript frontend with a Flask backend, leveraging HuggingFace Transformers for summarization and spaCy/Newspaper3k for text extraction.